NateFerrero/cmd.js/README.md

 // ["hello world!", "will smith here."]
 ```

-## Compare

 ### `cmd.compare(val1, val2)`

 | name       | all or each?  | accepts args?  | return value    |
 |------------|---------------|----------------|-----------------|
 | `compare`  | all           | no             | `-1 or 0 or 1`  |

 Compare is a unique command in that it only accepts 2 values.
 Any further values will be ignored.
+It is used internally for `cmd.sort` but available for custom sorting as well.
+It defines a sort order for any two JavaScript types.

 #### Example